112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="60"><em>60.
 “Every time a French girl sits down, she pulls her dress or skirt up.”</em></div>

-She isn't trying to call your attention to her legs.
-She is trying to save wear and tear on old clothes, or on new clothes which are made of such shoddy material that they won't take much wear.
+She isn’t trying to call your attention to her legs.
+She is trying to save wear and tear on old clothes, or on new clothes which are made of such shoddy material that they won’t take much wear.

 <div id="61"><em>61.
 “The French are immoral.
 They are morally decayed.”</em></div>